w3c/market-data-odrl-profile/NewTerms.md

 The debtor provides a report to the creditor on a relevant state of the world (defined by the action scope).

-Where the action scope is md:ResonableSuspicion, the debtor reports a reasonable suspicion that the asset is being misused.
+Where the action scope is **md:ResonableSuspicion**, the debtor reports a reasonable suspicion that the asset is being misused.

-Where the action scope is md:Controls, the debtor reports on their implementation of access controls.
+Where the action scope is **md:Controls**, the debtor reports on their implementation of access controls.

-Where the action scope is md:Usage, the debtor reports on their usage of the asset as specified in the duty.
+Where the action scope is **md:Usage**, the debtor reports on their usage of the asset as specified in the duty.

 <br>**md:Consent**